Electrolysis is a commercially viable option for producing hydrogen from renewable resources.

 How much energy is produced?

 Electrolysis of ammonia in waste water consumes just 1.55 kWh of electrical energy to produce 1 kg of hydrogen.
-When used as part of a fuel cell, 1 kg of hydrogen can produce 33 kWh of electrical energy.
+When used as part of a fuel cell, 1 kg of hydrogen can produce up to 23 kWh of electrical energy, but this figure could be lower with an older battery.

 If the electricity for electrolysis comes from renewables (wind and solar), there is no ‘direct’ release of CO2 when generating, or burning, the hydrogen.